guoqqqi/website-1/_posts/blog/en-US/traffic-split-in-apache-apisix-ingress-controller.md

 + nginx.ingress.kubernetes.io/canary-weight

-Assign weight value between 0 and 100, traffic will be delivered according to this weight, a 0 weight means all traffic will be routed to canary app and 100 weight will route all traffic to stable app.
+Assign weight value between 0 and 100, traffic will be delivered according to this weight, a 0 weight means all traffic will be routed to the canary app and 100 weight will route all traffic to the stable app.

 The following YAML snippet proxies requests whose URI path is led by "/get" and the User-Agent matches with the ".*Mozilla.*" pattern to the canary app "foo-canary".